We build the software that prices sports markets.

 that separates operators from promoters.

 Outside counsel of record.
-CPA attestation engagement.
 Institutional placement partners.
 USPTO patent filing.
 Third-party accreditation.
 The substance allocators expect — built before raising significant capital, not after.

 Outside Securities Counsel

-Counsel of record engaged for offering structure, Reg D compliance, participant disclosures, legal-opinion work, and continuous regulatory monitoring.
+Counsel of record engaged for offering structure, securities-law compliance, participant disclosures, legal-opinion work, and continuous regulatory monitoring.

 Institutional Placement